erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Terrain Smoothing
 =================

-Currently, ERF has 2 methods of controlling the terrain-fitted coordinates:
+Currently, ERF has 3 methods of controlling the terrain-fitted coordinates:

 - Basic Terain Following (BTF):
     The influence of the terrain decreases linearly with height.
 - Smoothed Terrain Following (STF):
     Small-scale terrain structures are progressively smoothed out of the coordinate system as height increases.
+- Sullivan Terrain Following (name TBD):
+    The influence of the terrain decreases with the cube of height.

 List of Parameters
 ------------------